dsuryd/dotNetify/DevApp.ViewModels/Docs/APIs/Routing.md

 ## Routing

 While you certainly can use _React-Router_ to handle all your app's routing needs, dotNetify provides you with an option to declare all the routes in the back-end if you prefer to have your components decoupled from routing concerns.
-> Demo source code is on GitHub at [dotnetify-react-demo-vs2017](https://github.com/dsuryd/dotnetify-react-demo-vs2017).

 #### Defining the Routes